jesseyuen/portfolio-2021/src/thoughts/2025-01-25-artificial-intelligence-and-the-ionosphere.md

 ---
 ## Learning

-This week I continued digging into designing human-centric AI experiences.
-Here are some terms and concepts I've come across.
+This week I continued digging into designing for human-centric AI experiences.
+Here are some terms and concepts I've come across latley.

 ### **Levels of automation of decision and action selection**